-- Students are required to abide by attendance policies to achieve Satisfactory Academic Progress. - The following grades will lower the percentage of courses successfully completed because of their inclusion in courses attempted: - ❖ C-, D, or F, which are failing grades - ❖ NP or No Pass - I or Incomplete - ❖ W or Withdrawal - Course repetitions will be counted twice in the percentage of courses attempted, but will only be applied once toward the number of courses completed. - Courses that have been audited or transferred from another institution are not calculated into the GPA for purposes of SAP. - If a student completes or leaves the SSU Certificate program and later seeks readmission, or a higher degree at SSU, the Certificate credits/grades will carry over to the new SSU program for purposes GPA and SAP.
+- Students are required to abide by attendance policies to achieve Satisfactory Academic Progress.

+- The following grades will lower the percentage of courses successfully completed because of their inclusion in courses attempted:

+- ♦ C-, D, or F, which are failing grades

+- ✤ NP or No Pass

+- ✤ I or Incomplete

+- ✤ W or Withdrawal - Course repetitions will be counted twice in the percentage of courses attempted, but will only be applied once toward the number of courses completed. - Courses that have been audited or transferred from another institution are not calculated into the GPA for purposes of SAP. - If a student completes or leaves an SSU certificate program and later seeks a higher degree in an SSU graduate program, the certificate credits do not automatically carry over to the graduate program GPA for purposes of SAP.